 With equivalent coverage of 80-300mm in 35mm cameras, the Olympus 40-150mm f/2.8 Pro has 16 elements in 10 groups.
 This includes 3 ED elements, 2 aspherical elements, 1 aspherical ED element, 1 SED element, and 1 HD element.
 It allows a minimum focus distance of 0.70 m (27.56 inches) and a 0.21x.maximum magnification.

 This fully weather-sealed Olympus lens uses MSC (Movie & Still Compatible) linear motors.
-It also has 9 rounded aperture blades, smooth zoom and focus rings, a clutched focus ring for manual focusing, and accepts 72-mm front filters.
-It comes with a non-reversible lens hood, a removable metal tripod collar, as well as front and rear caps.
+It also has 9 rounded aperture blades, smooth zoom, and focus rings, a clutched focus ring for manual focusing, and accepts 72-mm front filters.
+It has a non-reversible lens hood, a removable metal tripod collar, and front and rear caps.

 Weighing 880 grams (1.94 lb) and measuring Ø79.4 x 160mm, this lightweight and compact telephoto lens is built using ZERO nano-coating.
 It does not have image stabilization, though.
 Geometric distortion is negligible, while image quality is consistent.
-Being a very serious lens and easy to use, it comes at a quite expensive price.
+Being a very serious lens and easy to use, it is quite expensive.